padrino/padrino-recipes/README.md

 ## Contribute

-Feel free to fork and add on to these recipes!  check out the [Padrino Framework](http://www.padrinorb.com) and its [git repo](http://github.com/padrino/padrino-framework).
+Feel free to fork and add on to these recipes!
+Check out the [Padrino Framework](http://www.padrinorb.com) and its [git repo](http://github.com/padrino/padrino-framework).